darkhole22/computer-graphics-project-2023/CodingGuidelines.md

 # Coding Guidelines

 ## 1. General
-The objective of this *Coding Guidelines* are:
+The objectives of these **Coding Guidelines** are to:
-- coherent code style across files
+- Enforce a coherent code style across files
-- avoid errors/bugs, especially the ones caused by C++ quirks
+- Avoid errors and bugs, especially those caused by C++ quirks

 ## 2. Naming Conventions

 ### 2.1 Classes & Structs
 - Use *CamelCase*
-- Start with capital letter
+- Start with a capital letter
 - Do not use abbreviations

 ```C++